-Tungsten and molybdenum grade estimation used Ordinary Kriging (OK) in Datamine RM software using 2m composited samples within the tungsten mineralised domains.
-Domains were treated as hard boundaries for the estimation of tungsten, but not for the estimation of molybdenum.
+Tungsten, molybdenum and sulphur grade estimation used Ordinary Kriging (OK) in Datamine RM software using 2m composited samples within the tungsten mineralised domains.
+Sulphur grade was not previously estimated in the 2017 model, but has been included to allow an assessment of the acid forming potential of the rock mass.
+Domains were treated as hard boundaries for the estimation of tungsten, molybdenum and sulphur.
 The mineralisation envelopes were projected to a horizontal reference plane for grade estimation and top-cuts employed to reduce the influence of high-grade outliers that could affect the quality of a resource estimate.